jp2321/dl4cv_dev/slides/chapter5_01_architectures.md

 Source: He, Zhang, Ren, & Sun (2016)

 Note: This image shows the Resnet 34 architecture.
 The first convolutional layer is using a stride of 2 with followed by a max-pooling.
 After these, the residual blocks are following.
 Two convolutional blocks are following with  "f" number of filters.
 In the original implementation, the first convolution is followed by batch normalization, relu activation, the second convolution, and another batch normalization before it is added to the shortcut path.
 The shortcut path (arrow) is skipping these blocks to prevent the vanishing gradients and to keep some representation of the previous layer.
 After 3 residual blocks, the number of filters is increased.
 In each residual block, the number of filters is increased.
 In the first convolution in the block, convolutions with strides 2 are used to shrink the input dimensions.
 The strided convolution replaces max-pooling layers.
 To connect also the shortcut to the decreased input size, in the short a 1 by 1 convolution with the same strides is performed.
-Moreover, every convolution needs the padding same so that the output size equals the input size.
+Moreover, every convolution needs the padding with the parameter "same" so that the output size equals the input size.
 This is necessary for adding the results of the shortcut and the normal path.
 Otherwise, the tensors would different shapes and could not be added together.

 For a large image click <a href="https://miro.medium.com/max/306/1*CEg9KOO0mwgTmttvv0pSzQ.png" target="blank"> here </a>